MistApproach/callm/README.md

 ```

 ## Documentation
 Consult the [documentation](https://docs.rs/callm/) for a full API reference.
+Several examples and tools can be found in separate [callm-demos](https://github.com/MistApproach/callm-demos) repo.